qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 #### Deploying to plain Kubernetes

-If you are running kubernetes version 1.8 or above with role-based access control (RBAC) enabled you need to give Mira view access permission to the kubernetes API.
+If you are running Kubernetes version 1.8 or above with role-based access control (RBAC) enabled you need to give Mira view access permission to the Kubernetes API.
 You do that by running this command:

 ```sh